-We work with many dogs that have varying degrees of anxiety.
-For example, my favorite breed, the German Shepherd Dog is supposed to be unshockable by nature.
+We work with many dogs with varying degrees of anxiety.
+For example, my favorite breed, the German Shepherd Dog, is supposed to be naturally unshockable.
 This is based on the breed standard and origination.
 However, I work with many German Shepherd Dogs because they are fearful in some way.
-But fear isn't just rampant in German Shepherd Dogs.
-This affects all dog breed in the United States.
-I recently worked with a Belgian Malinois, who bit people coming to the home out of fear.
+But fear isn’t just rampant in German Shepherd Dogs.
+This affects all dog breeds in the United States.
+I once worked with a Belgian Malinois who bit people coming to the home out of fear.
 This is equally disturbing.
 Fear and anxiety in dogs are some of the most common challenges we are contacted for.
 The reasons for this fear epidemic in dogs are multifold.
-But generally, they include one or multiple of these elements.
+But generally, they include one or multiple of the following elements.

 Causes of Fear and Anxiety in Dogs

-- Separating a puppy from the mother too early—before 7 weeks.
+- Separating a puppy from the mother too early—before seven weeks.

 - Mismanagement of the fear phases during puppy development—there are usually three.

 - Poor breeding practices create genetically unsound dogs and psychologically fragile nerves.